17 HMR Ammo

 History of .17 Hornady Magnum Rimfire Ammunition

-The .17 Hornady Magnum Rimfire was introduced in 2002 for shooters who wanted a high speed, light weight rimfire cartridge.
+The .17 Hornady Magnum Rimfire was introduced in 2002 by Hornady for shooters who wanted a high speed, light weight rimfire cartridge.
 The .17 HMR has gained acclaim among varmint hunters as its very high velocity allows for an extremely flat shooting.

 Today there are several companies that produce .17 HMR ammo: CCI, Federal, PMC, Winchester and Remington offer polymer tipped, hollow point and soft point ammunition.
 The ballistics of the .17HMR are rather impressive, the bullets are manufactured in weights that range from 15.5 grains to 20 grains.
 Bullets of this weight, pushed by powder loads made possible by the .22 Magnum case, allow for impressive velocities.
 Some loads can reach as high as 2550 feet per second at the muzzle.
 Although a high velocity bullet, the .17 HMR generates about 250 foot pounds of energy at the muzzle.
 Fortunately, this is sufficient for varminting and target shooting at long distances.